 Dolomites (Pale Mountains) are a mountain range in northeastern Italy, and they are considered the best natural wonder of Europe.
 The Dolomites are packed with scenic beauty containing rugged mountains, turquoise-colored lakes, and charming villages.
 Dolomites extend between the borders of Italy, Austria and Bolzano in the South Tyrol region.

-Dolomites are divided into two distinct regions called the eastern and western dolomites.
-Cortina D’Ampezzo serves as the base to explore the eastern dolomites, which is discussed in this blog.
-To visit eastern dolomites, I recommend the US travelers to fly to Venice (VCE), as it is easier to find connecting flights from most major European cities for reasonable prices.
+Dolomites are divided into two distinct regions called the eastern and western Dolomites.
+Cortina d’Ampezzo serves as the base to explore the eastern Dolomites, which is discussed in this blog.
+To visit the Eastern Dolomites, I recommend U.S. travelers fly to Venice (VCE), as it is easier to find connecting flights from most major European cities for reasonable prices.
 We booked a business class TAP Portugal flight from LIS-VCE with Aeroplan points.

 Table of Contents

-I highly recommend renting a car in VCE airport and the best town to stay in the Dolomites is Cortina d’Ampezzo, which can serve as the base for most of the activities in Dolomites (<2 hours from the Venice Marco Polo Airport).
+I highly recommend renting a car at VCE airport and the best town to stay in the Dolomites is Cortina d’Ampezzo, which can serve as the base for most of the activities in Dolomites (<2 hours from Venice Marco Polo Airport).

 Cortina d’Ampezzo can also be reached from Innsbruck, Austria (2hr30min), but car rentals may charge more for crossing the border into Italy.
 I recommend readers compare the car rental prices with both options before making a choice.

 We booked 2 nights in Grand Hotel Savoia (A Radisson Collection Hotel), which is in the main town close to all the restaurants and shopping.
 The cash prices for Grand Hotel Savoia run between $300-500 per night and it is one of the best hotels to stay in Cortina D’Ampezzo.
-It is rare to find award availability, but we were lucky enough to use 70,000 Radisson rewards per night to book this hotel (breakfast not included).
+We were lucky to use 70,000 Radisson points per night to book this hotel (breakfast not included).
 I was glad to get rid of my Radisson awards as I never really found much use for them until this booking.

 https://www.radissonhotels.com/en-us/hotels/radisson-collection-grand-hotel-savoia